MINISO Group (NYSE:MNSO) Trading Down 9.1%

-Separately, TheStreet upgraded shares of MINISO Group from a “c” rating to a “b” rating in a research note on Friday, November 24th.
+Separately, TheStreet raised MINISO Group from a “c” rating to a “b” rating in a research note on Friday, November 24th.

-MINISO Group (NYSE:MNSO – Get Free Report) last issued its quarterly earnings results on Monday, November 20th.
+MINISO Group (NYSE:MNSO – Get Free Report) last released its quarterly earnings results on Monday, November 20th.
 The company reported $0.27 earnings per share for the quarter.
 MINISO Group had a return on equity of 23.09% and a net margin of 15.75%.
-The firm had revenue of $519.62 million during the quarter.
+The business had revenue of $519.62 million during the quarter.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-PNC Financial Services Group Inc. increased its position in MINISO Group by 95.3% during the 3rd quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+PNC Financial Services Group Inc. raised its stake in shares of MINISO Group by 95.3% during the 3rd quarter.
 PNC Financial Services Group Inc. now owns 1,008 shares of the company’s stock worth $26,000 after purchasing an additional 492 shares in the last quarter.
-Advisors Asset Management Inc. purchased a new stake in shares of MINISO Group during the 3rd quarter worth about $35,000.
-Tucker Asset Management LLC grew its holdings in shares of MINISO Group by 395.8% during the 2nd quarter.
-Tucker Asset Management LLC now owns 2,479 shares of the company’s stock worth $42,000 after purchasing an additional 1,979 shares during the period.
-Macquarie Group Ltd. acquired a new position in MINISO Group during the 1st quarter worth approximately $79,000.
-Finally, Tower Research Capital LLC TRC lifted its position in MINISO Group by 81.2% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 5,443 shares of the company’s stock worth $141,000 after acquiring an additional 2,439 shares in the last quarter.
-Institutional investors and hedge funds own 21.19% of the company’s stock.
+Advisors Asset Management Inc. bought a new position in shares of MINISO Group in the 3rd quarter valued at approximately $35,000.
+Tucker Asset Management LLC raised its stake in shares of MINISO Group by 395.8% in the 2nd quarter.
+Tucker Asset Management LLC now owns 2,479 shares of the company’s stock valued at $42,000 after acquiring an additional 1,979 shares in the last quarter.
+UBS Group AG bought a new position in shares of MINISO Group in the 3rd quarter valued at approximately $59,000.
+Finally, Tower Research Capital LLC TRC raised its stake in shares of MINISO Group by 1,241.0% in the 3rd quarter.
+Tower Research Capital LLC TRC now owns 14,080 shares of the company’s stock valued at $77,000 after acquiring an additional 13,030 shares in the last quarter.
+21.19% of the stock is owned by hedge funds and other institutional investors.

 About MINISO Group